Barbershop music: United States

-In the United States, there are three major organizations which are intended to preserve the style of Barbershop music: The Barbershop Harmony Society, a historically men's organization until 2018, Sweet Adelines International, a women's organization and Harmony, Incorporated which splintered off from Sweet Adelines in 1959.
+In the United States, there are three major organizations which are intended to preserve the style of Barbershop music: The Barbershop Harmony Society, a historically men's organization until 2018; Sweet Adelines International, a women's organization; and Harmony, Incorporated which splintered off from Sweet Adelines in 1959.
 A minor organization began in 2014 called the Mixed Harmony Barbershop Association to promote mixed harmony barbershop quartets and choruses within the three major organizations and internationally.
 The Society for the Preservation and Propagation of BarberShop Quartet Singing in the U.S. (SPPBSQSUS) formed in 2018 as a fraternal organization to preserve and perpetuate the all-male barbershop quartet.

 Barbershop Harmony Society (BHS)

 The revival of a cappella singing took place circa 1938 when tax lawyer Owen C. Cash sought to save the art form from the threat of radio.
 He garnered support from investment banker Rupert I. Hall.
 Both came from Tulsa, Oklahoma.
 Cash was a partisan of quartet singing who advertised the fact that he did not want a cappella to fall by the wayside.
 Thousands of men responded.
 Later the "Society for the Preservation and Encouragement of Barber Shop Quartet Singing in America" was established, known by the abbreviation S.P.E.B.S.Q.S.A. at a time when many institutions in the US used multiple initials to denote their function.
 The group adopted the alternate name "Barbershop Harmony Society" early in its history.
 While its legal name has never changed, it changed its official brand name to "Barbershop Harmony Society" in 2004.

-For the majority of its history, the Society has been an all-male society.
+For the majority of its history, the society had all-male membership.
 It was all-white until 1963 when it allowed black members, and since 2018, it allows women to join as members.

 Sweet Adelines International (SAI)

-Sweet Adelines International was established in 1945 by Edna Mae Anderson of Tulsa, Oklahoma.
+Sweet Adelines International, a worldwide organization of women singers, was established in 1945 by Edna Mae Anderson of Tulsa, Oklahoma.
 The aim was to teach and train its members in music and to create and promote barbershop quartets and other musical groups.
 By year's end, the first chapter incorporated in Oklahoma with Anderson as its president.
 Sweet Adelines went international on March 23, 1953, when the first chapter outside the U.S. was chartered in Brandon, Manitoba, Canada.
 Even though there were international chapters, it was not until May 1991 that the name officially changed to Sweet Adelines International.
 It has a current membership of 23,000 and holds an annual international singing competition.